vectara/open-rag-bench/README.md

 # Open RAG Benchmark
-A multimodal (and potentially multilingual) Retrieval-Augmented Generation (RAG) dataset built from PDF documents.
+A multimodal Retrieval-Augmented Generation (RAG) dataset built from PDF documents.

 ## Overview
 This project delivers high-quality, multimodal datasets for training and evaluating RAG systems.
 The current implementation focuses on PDF documents, with special attention to preserving text, tables, and images alongside relevant retrieval queries.